-6.1 Take a sample of not less than 2.2 lb (1000 g) from each shipment or consignment for analysis and tests.
-Except in special cases, take the sample from not less than three separate containers, chosen at random.
+chosen at random.
 In addition, take samples from containers that appear to be nonrepresentative, and test separately.
-Place the samples immediately in airtight glass containers and transport to the testing laboratory in these containers.
+Immediately place the samples in airtight glass containers and transport to the testing laboratory in these containers.
 Take precautions to reduce evaporation or drying to a minimum.
 Thoroughly mix the bonding compound in the container if there is a tendency for liquid phase separation.